6th Michigan Territorial Council: Special session

 President Jackson dispatched a pair of commissioners to the Maumee River to meet with both governors, and they proposed a compromise which effectively gave Ohio what it wanted.
 Mason opposed the compromise, and called the council into special session on August 17, 1835, to consider it.
 The council unanimously rejected the proposed compromise on August 20.
 The state constitutional convention had met in the meantime, and its own resolution called for the territory not to interfere with re-marking the previously-surveyed "Harris line" that Ohio preferred, as long as Ohio did not exercise any jurisdiction over the disputed territory in the meantime.
 Ohio agreed, and the Toledo War effectively ended.

 The council adjourned on August 25, 1835.
 That same day, Mason issued a proclamation apportioning membership on the council among the territory's remaining counties, and called for the newly-constituted council to meet in Green Bay on January 1, 1836; this would be the 7th council, which became known as the Rump Council.

 Leadership and organization

 After adoption of the standing rules for the session on January 13, 1834, John McDonell was elected president, John Norvell secretary, Seneca Allen recording clerk, Theodore Williams enrolling clerk, Elisha L. Atkins sergeant-at-arms, Harvey Chubb doorkeeper, and Solomon J. Matthews and Pitt Phillips messenger and assistant messenger, respectively.

 At the second regular session, Morgan Lewis Martin was elected president, and Charles W. Whipple secretary.

 Members

 A January 1827 act of the United States Congress provided for the direct election of a 13-member legislative council by the people of the territory; the same act gave the council responsibility for determining the apportionment of seats.

-The council apportioned the seats as follows in an 1828 act:
+The council apportioned the seats as follows in an 1831 act, which was re-affirmed in 1833: